filipaslin/xg-xga-dashboard/README.md

 # xG/xGA-dashboard

-A dashboard for visulizing trends in xG and xG-against for teams in the top 5 leagues, as well as trends in individual metrics, for seasons 2017-18 and onwards.
+A dashboard for visulizing trends in xG and xG-against for teams in the top 7 leagues + The Championship, as well as trends in individual metrics, for seasons 2017-18 and onwards.
 Built using Python3.7 and Dash.

 To install dependencies run:
 ```